John-Abbott-College/6A6-Notes/assignments/Assignment3.md

 ## Write View Model 🖆

-**UPDATE APR 24:** As soon as you modify the `WritePage()` to accept the `WriteViewModel` through its constructor, remove or comment out all the other fields/methods in this page which will be now covered by this view model.
+**UPDATE APR 24:** As soon as you modify the `WritePage()` to accept the `WriteViewModel` through its constructor, remove or comment out all the other fields/methods in this page which will now be covered by view model.

 - I also recommend testing each functionality manually as you add them to the code.
 - Remove the `ObservableMessage email` sent through the constructor.
 - This view model should be receiving a `QueryParameter` of type`ObservableMessage` which is the email to be edited.
-If this message is not set, then instantiate a new `ObservableMessage` to use as the `EditEmail`.
+If the `EditEmail` is not set, then instantiate a new empty `ObservableMessage` to use as the `EditEmail`.

 #### Constructor

 ```csharp
 public WriteViewModel(IEmailService emailService, IMailConfig config)
 ```

+- Should check if the `EditEmail` is set.
+If not, it should create a new instance.

 #### Private fields